 Each type of rain gauge collects rainfall data in a slightly different way.
-The two most common types are
+The two most common types for accurate reading are,

 Off The Ground

-One of the first things you need to consider when mounting your rain gauge is it needs to be a minimum of two feet off the ground.
-Installing above the ground at the proper distance will prevent rain from splashing up and inadvertently putting more water in your gauge than what’s fallen.
-When mounting it above the ground, you should pay particular attention that it will not tip over easily in solid winds.
+One of the first things to consider when mounting your rain gauge for proper placement needs to be a minimum of two feet off the ground.
+Installing above the ground at the proper height will prevent rain from splashing up and inadvertently causing the gauge to measure rain inaccurately.

 Stay Away from Obstructions